-- A dean of students or vice president who oversees student housing, a student center, or student extra-curricular activities - A director of athletics or a team coach - · A faculty advisor to a student group - Residential Life staff members including student resident assistants (RA) - A coordinator of Greek life - A Title IX coordinator - · An ombudsperson - The director of a campus health or counseling center when acting in an administrative capacity - Members of a sexual assault response team (SART) - Temple Police, as well as campus security personnel
+- A dean of students or vice president who oversees student housing, a student center, or student extra-curricular activities

+- A director of athletics or a team coach

+- · A faculty advisor to a student group

+- Residential Life staff members including student resident assistants (RA)

+- A coordinator of Greek life

+- A Title IX coordinator

+- · An ombudsperson

+- The director of a campus health or counseling center when acting in an administrative capacity

+- Temple Police, as well as campus security personnel

 A crime is reported when a victim, witness, other third party, or even the offender brings it to the attention of a CSA or local law enforcement personnel.
 It does not matter whether or not the individuals involved in the crime or reporting the crime are associated with the university.
-If a CSA receives the crime information and believes it was provided in good faith. they should report it to Temple Police.
+If a CSA receives the crime information and believes it was provided in good faith, they should report it to Temple Police.
 The report should include date and location, and personally identifying information, such as name and contact information, as appropriate and with the victim's consent.
 In "good faith" means there is a reasonable basis for believing that the information is not simply rumor or hearsay.
 CSAs have an important role in ensuring that Temple University complies with the Clery Act.
+Crime reports submitted by CSAs assist the university in fulfilling its responsibility to annually disclose accurate crime statistics and issuing or facilitating the issuance of timely warnings or emergency notifications for crimes occurring on campus that pose a serious or continuing threat to the campus community.